Sandeep0076/Rag-Chatbot/docs/README_API_USAGE.md

 ### Delete All Resources

 Delete ChromaDB embeddings and associated resources for one or multiple files (General method).
+When `use_file_hash_db` is enabled, also removes corresponding database records automatically.

 - **Endpoint URL**: `/delete_all_embeddings`
 - **HTTP Method**: DELETE